jvmahon/Homebridge-HomeSeer4/README.md

 Version 1.x.x has the same features on both  "HomeSeer 4" and "HomeSeer 3."
 As HomeSeer 4 develops, additional HomeSeer 4 features may be added.

+## Migrating from homebridge-homeseer-plugin-2018
+* This is a placeholder for tips on migrating from the prior version.
+* Generally, you should not have to do much to migrate.
+* There are several no-longer-used parameters that you should delete from config.json.
+See section B.3 below.
+* You must add login / password information.
+See B.1, below.

 ## A. Installation and Setup Wiki Pages
 Please see the Wiki pages for instructions on Installing HomeBridge on Windows 10 and Linux.
 Really - look there first: https://github.com/jvmahon/homebridge-homeseer4/wiki.